 The rise and fall of American rye is a long and complex tale, but as our tastes and economics wax and wane, so has the spirit’s popularity.

-While Prohibition nearly killed off the style, today, thanks to our unquenchable thirst for whiskey, rye has been resurrected.
+While Prohibition nearly killed off the style, these days, thanks to our unquenchable thirst for whiskey, rye has been resurrected.
 Bourbon’s spicier sister is now on the hot list, and production is up 1,275 percent since 2009, according to the Distilled Spirits Council’s most recent data.

 It’s a versatile style, great for sipping and dynamite in cocktails.
-So if you haven’t tried it yet or are just looking for the next one to try, here are eight bottles of rock ‘n’ roll ryes to explore.
+So if you haven’t tried it yet or are just looking for the next one to try, we've done the research for y.
+Here are eight bottles of the best rye whiskeys to explore.

 Best for Old Fashioned: Woodford Reserve Rye

 It would seem that most bar menus these days feature a bourbon old fashioned, but one made with rye gives the classic cocktail a spicier edge.
-If you haven’t had it yet, try Woodford Reserve’s Rye Whiskey.
-Earlier this year, it earned a gold medal at the 2020 San Francisco World Spirits Competition.
+If you haven’t had it yet, try Woodford Reserve’s Rye Whiskey, which earned a gold medal at the 2020 San Francisco World Spirits Competition.
 Woodford is "a tasty glass neat, but this whiskey’s notes of apple, mint, honey, tobacco, and rye elevate an old fashioned."
 The grain’s spice adds balance against the sweetness of the sugar and cherry, while the bitters play into the richness of the tobacco.

 Best American: High West Rendezvous Rye